-- 14. Connect the furling cable swivel assembly to the free end of the EXCEL furling cable, using the 3/16" thimble and malleable clips included in the tower hardware kit.
-Hold tension on the cable while taking up most of the slack with the winch.
-Leave several feet of slack in the cable until the tail boom is connected to the turbine. - 15.
 Attach the tail boom to the powerhead.
 This is a job that requires at least three people.
-The best approach is to use the crane to lift and position the tail boom. - a.
-Remove the retaining bolt and washer from one end of the tail pivot pin, which is shipped in the turbine pallet. - b.
+The best approach is to use the crane to lift and position the tail boom.

+- 1. Remove the retaining bolt and washer from one end of the tail pivot pin, which is shipped in the turbine pallet. - 2.
 Work the pin part of the way in to the tail boom.
 It should move easily, but a spud wrench and hammer can be used if necessary.
-The pivot pin must not protrude into the space between the bronze tail pivot bushings. - c.
+The pivot pin must not protrude into the space between the bronze tail pivot bushings. - 3.
 Get the tail boom orientation correct by making sure that the furling cable and damper attachment brackets on the tail boom are aligned with the damper and furling cable on the powerhead.
-The fin will be on TOP. - d.
-Hold the tail boom in a position so the end with the fin is angled up ~ 15° and align the tail bushings with those of the powerhead, then insert the tail pivot pin as shown in Figure 8.
+The fin will be on TOP. - 4.
+Hold the tail boom in a position so the end with the fin is angled up ~ 15° and align the tail bushings with those of the powerhead, then insert the tail pivot pin as shown in Figure 9.
 The pin may need tapping through, but keep in mind that the stainless steel pin can be damaged if it is handled incorrectly.
 Use a block of wood or rubber mallet on the pin.

-Figure 8: Excel Tail boom and Pivot Pin
+Figure 9: Excel Tail boom and Pivot Pin